llm-bible/llm-bible.github.io/_publications/arroyo2024open.markdown

 bibkey: arroyo2024open
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2407.09429"}
-tags: ['Security', 'Fairness', 'Bias Mitigation', 'Ethics and Bias', 'Prompting']
+tags: ['Ethics and Bias', 'Bias Mitigation', 'Security', 'Fairness', 'Prompting']
 ---
 Instruction-tuned Large Language Models (LLMs) can perform a wide range of tasks given natural language instructions to do so, but they are sensitive to